medic/cht-core/DEVELOPMENT.md

 - xsltproc
 - python 2.7

-To run end-to-end tests you will also need:
+To run end-to-end (e22) tests you will also need:

-- Java JDK
+- Java JDK 11
 - Docker

 Installation instructions for these tools differ heavily based on your operating system and aren't covered here.
+Note that currently e2e tests need Java 11 and fail on newer versions.

 ### CouchDB on Docker